Daniel-Meloni-95/TraslationBot/README.md

 # TraslationBot
-Traslate a word from english to ialian
+Traslate a word from english to italian